utkarshg6/helpful/Git.md

 - What it means by detach is that the `HEAD` is detached from the branch reference.
 - Unlike `reset`, `checkout` doesn't updates the branch reference.

+### Create a new branch using checkout

-### Create a new branch from the newly checked out commit
+You can create a new branch from the newly checked out commit

 ```zsh
 git switch -c {new-branch-name}
 ```

-### In case everything is messed up due to `git checkout` and you want to return back to natural form
+### In case everything is messed up due to `git checkout`

 You can undo the operation using `git switch -` or update the branch reference using `git checkout {branch-name}`.